Skip to main content

 In Revolt of the Elites (1994), Christopher Lasch called for “a revisionist interpretation of American history, one that stresses the degree to which liberal democracy has lived off the borrowed capital of moral and religious traditions antedating the rise of liberalism.”
 Like most of what Lasch wrote, that’s pretty gloomy, but maybe not quite gloomy enough.
 Borrowed capital implies the intention and capacity to make restitution, to generate new cultural resources that, even if different from the ones consumed, will adequately replenish the sources of stability and cohesion a society requires.
 If, instead, the normal course is for liberal democracies simply to use up the capital of moral and religious traditions, then democracy has a cultural contradiction for which there is no obvious solution.

-Consider the Netherlands, described by Dutch writer (but American resident) Ian Buruma as “an oasis of tolerance, a kind of Berkeley writ large, where people were free to do their own thing.”
+Consider the Netherlands, described (link to article) by Dutch writer (but American resident) Ian Buruma as “an oasis of tolerance, a kind of Berkeley writ large, where people were free to do their own thing.”
 In 2004, filmmaker Theo van Gogh was murdered on the streets of Amsterdam by an assailant who shot him several times before cutting his throat from ear to ear with a knife, which he then used to affix a letter to Van Gogh’s lifeless body.
 The letter made clear that the murderer, Mohammed Bouyeri, a second-generation Moroccan immigrant, was infuriated by “Submission,” Van Gogh’s documentary movie about the abuse of women by devout Muslims.
 Bouyeri appears to have acted alone, but his cause was not the private mission of a solitary lunatic.
-Buruma reports that for many weeks after the crime, “young men of Moroccan origin … cheered as they passed the spot of the filmmaker’s death.”
+Buruma reports (link to article) that for many weeks after the crime, “young men of Moroccan origin … cheered as they passed the spot of the filmmaker’s death.”
 One told a television interviewer that Van Gogh’s violent end was just; he had been punished by God.

 After Van Gogh’s death, Paul Scheffer, one of the country’s most influential liberal public intellectuals wrote, “[T]he soothing talk of diversity and dialogue, of respect and reason, no longer works.
 Tolerance can survive only within clear limits.
 Without shared norms about the rule of law, we cannot productively have differences of opinion.”